Single Tooth Dental Implants – Phoenix, AZ

 Don’t Leave the Gap in Your Smile Empty

 Some patients think they won’t miss just one tooth, especially if no one else can see the empty space.
 The truth is that losing just one of your pearly whites can eventually lead to the others drifting out of alignment; your jawbone will deteriorate as well.
 You might even start losing more teeth as a result.
-As soon as you know you’re facing life with a gap in your smile, make an appointment with Bell Road Dental Care; we can recommend a replacement options such as dental implants in North Phoenix.
+As soon as you know you’re facing life with a gap in your smile, make an appointment with Bell Road Dental Care of Phoenix; we can recommend a replacement option such as single tooth dental implants in Phoenix, AZ.

 Single Tooth Replacement Options

 A single dental implant, combined with a crown, can replace an entire tooth from the roots up.
 The implant itself will be a metal post (normally made out of highly biocompatible titanium) that sits in the jawbone under the gum line.
 It acts as support for the crown that replaces the visible part of your teeth.
 The surgery for the implant posts and the placement of the crown are usually performed separately; that’s because the jaw needs about three to four months to fuse with the implant during a process called osseointegration.
 Once that’s done and the crown can be placed, you can enjoy a restoration that feels and functions like a natural tooth.

 Another option for tooth replacements is a fixed bridge.
 This is a pair of crowns supporting a fake tooth.
 The crowns are attached to the remaining teeth next to the empty space.
 This type of restoration is also useful for holding your other teeth in place and letting you eat and speak normally again.

 The Benefits of Dental Implant Supported Single Tooth Replacement